PhysiCell-Tools/python-loader/man/TUTORIAL_python3_matplotlib.md

 )
 ```

-This is kind of like a continuous stacked bar plot.
+This is like a continuous stacked bar plot.
 Check it out!
-Change argument kind to *kind = 'bar'* and add the argument *stacked = True*.
+Change the argument kind to *kind = 'bar'* and add the argument *stacked = True*.

 ### Unordered 2D or 3D numerical data